General FAQs

 Contributions

-We know that your circumstances or financial goals might change over time.
-If you want to adjust your contribution amount or stop contributing to the GTFSA, contact your company’s payroll or human resources department to learn how to make a change.
+Yes.
+As your circumstances or financial goals change, you may wish to adjust the amount of your payroll contributions.
+If you wish to change your contribution amount or stop contributing to the plan, contact your payroll or human resources department.

 Administrative Changes